cloudfreexiao/lua-resty-prometheus/README.md

 ```
 log_by_lua '
   metric_bytes:inc(tonumber(ngx.var.request_length))
-  metric_requests:inc(1, {ngx.var.server_name, ngx.var.status})
+  metric_requests:inc(1, ngx.var.server_name, ngx.var.status)
 ';
 ```

 ### counter:del()

-**syntax:** counter:del(*label_values*)
+**syntax:** counter:del(...)

 Delete a previously registered counter.
 This is usually called when you don't need to observe such counter (or a metric with specific label values in this counter) any more.
-If this counter has labels, you have to pass `label_values` to delete the specific metric of this counter.
+If this counter has labels, you have to pass `...` to delete the specific metric of this counter.
 If you want to delete all the metrics of a counter with labels, you should call `Counter:reset()`.

-* `label_values` is an array of label values.
+* `...` label values.

 The number of label values should match the number of label names defined when the counter was registered using `prometheus:counter()`.
 No label values should